Languages

 The issued amount for unpaid parking is 4.500 ISK, however, if you pay it straight away then you will only have to pay 3.400 ISK.
 The amount will then raise if it goes on unpaid.
 After 14 days it will go up to 6.750 ISK and then after 28 days, still unpaid it goes up to 9.000 ISK.

-If you get a fine for any parking violation then the fine for that is 10.000 ISK and keep in mind that when parking on the side of the street as in the photo below, parking the vehicle in the opposite direction to the direction driven on that side of the road is not allowed and a fine may be issued.
+Keep in mind that when parking on the side of the street as in the photo below, parking the vehicle in the opposite direction to the direction driven on that side of the road is not allowed and a fine may be issued.
 So, if you are driving on the right-side lane, as is the custom here in Iceland, and decide to park it on the left-hand side of the road, then you must turn the vehicle around in order to park it legally.

 How to pay for parking tickets in Iceland?